- Describe the importance of maintaining hygienic conditions in restrooms and changing areas and of following correct diaper and toileting procedures.

 You should do the following:

-Make sure all children are safe and block off the soiled area.
+Make sure all children are supervised and block off the soiled area.
 Wash your hands and gather supplies.
 Ask the child who had the accident to go into the restroom area while you gather supplies.
 Shaming or otherwise telling the child that she should have gone to the restroom when you asked her is not necessary.
-Accidents happen and young children are still learning about their bodies and natural consequences are just as important as following directions.
+Accidents happen and young children are still learning about their bodies and natural consequences are just as important as following teacher’s directions.
 Put on gloves and follow changing procedures (see Apply section of this lesson) to help the child remove soiled clothing and clean herself.
 Put soiled clothing in a sealed plastic bag to be sent home.
-Clean your hands and the child’s hands with fresh disposable wipes.
+Clean your hands and the child's hands with fresh disposable wipes.
 Help the child get dressed in clean clothing.
 Wash your hands and make sure the child washes her hands thoroughly.
 Then let her return to play in a supervised area.
 Clean and disinfect the changing area.
 Wash your hands.
-Clean and disinfect the soiled area of your family child care program.
+Clean and disinfect the soiled area of the classroom.
 Wash your hands again.

-Having Supplies Stocked and Accessible
+Have Supplies Stocked and Accessible

 Remember, wearing gloves does not take the place of handwashing!